hackerb9/vt340test/charset/README.md

-The G0 set has at most 94 characters and G1–G3 can each hold 96, which means that, at most, 382 graphics characters can be simultaneously within the repertoire of a typical terminal.
+The G0 set has at most 94 characters and G1–G3 can each hold 96, which means that, at most, 382 graphics characters can be simultaneously shown within the repertoire of a typical terminal.

 _[XXX: TODO Double check this]_ However, the VT340 seems to have an interesting feature where changing G0–G3 only alters future